nobu-h-o/Calendxr/README.md

 - **Direct Google Calendar Integration:**
   - Seamless sync with your Google Calendar
-  - Events stored both in your Google account and our secure database for enhanced features
+  - No database storage of your events - everything stays in your Google account

-- **Group Scheduling:**
-  - Create and manage group events with multiple participants
-  - Find optimal meeting times based on participants' availability
-  - Send invitations and track responses
-  - Collaborative editing of event details

 ## 🔒 Privacy First Approach

 At Calendxr, we take your privacy seriously:

-- **Secure Database Storage:** We use Prisma with PostgreSQL to securely store only the essential data needed for advanced features like group scheduling.
+- **No Database Storage:** We don't maintain a database of user information or calendar events.
+Everything syncs directly with your Google account.

 - **Ephemeral Processing:** Your uploaded images for event creation are processed and then immediately discarded.